 Numerical experiments are performed considering different elements, namely: \begin{itemize} \item The time-dependent coefficients that appear in the Lagrangian, \(a(t)\) and \(b(t)\), for the simple case \eqref{eq:bregman.lagrangian:euclidean}; \item The discretization scheme used to approximate the Lagrangian action; and obviously, \item The objective function to be minimized, \(f(x)\). \end{itemize}

-\subsection{Lagrangian coefficients}
+\subsection{Lagrangian Coefficients}

-We consider three different Lagrangians or, more precisely, three different pairs of time-dependent coefficients \(a(t),b(t)\) given by time-dependent exponents \(\alpha(t),\beta(t),\gamma(t)\) satisfying the ideal conditions \eqref{eq:ideal-conds} which ensure that \(\argmin f\) is an attractor of the underlying dynamical system.
+We consider three different Lagrangians or, more precisely, three different pairs of time-dependent coefficients \((a(t),b(t))\) given, as in \eqref{eq:bregman.lagrangian:euclidean}, by time-dependent exponents triples \((\alpha(t),\beta(t),\gamma(t))\) satisfying the ideal scaling conditions \eqref{eq:ideal-conds}, which ensure that \(\argmin f\) is an attractor of the underlying dynamical system.